AntoineZen/DFS/analysis.rst

 Per-component failure rate
 --------------------------

-The following table gives the Failure rate for each component type in the circuit:
+The following table gives the failure rate for each component type in the circuit:

 .. image:: img/FIT-per-type.png
     :scale: 70 %